esaulpaugh/headlong/README.md

 headlong (optionally) depends on gson and bouncycastle.
 Test suite should take less than one minute to run.
 Test packages require junit and spongycastle.
 Jar size is ~120 KiB as of 02/20/20.
 Java 8+.

-See the wiki for more, such as TupleTypes, packed encoding (and decoding), RLPList, and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki
+See the wiki for more, such as TupleTypes, packed encoding (and decoding), and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki

 Licensed under Apache 2.0 terms